' Use Module2.' ... It does not need to be created.

 _value += 1

+Error.
 We cannot instantiate an instance of a Module.
 There is no "New" Sub on it.
 A Module is not a type, but rather an organizational namespace for programs that is shared.
-It is another syntax form.

 Module 'Module2' cannot be used as a type.

 Summary.
-Modules are common in VB.NET programs.
+Modules are common in VB.NET.
 But more complex data structures are not built with many modules—rather they use classes as building blocks.
-A module is not object-oriented.
-It is an organizational, shared-data construct.
+A module is an organizational construct.